-In February last year, an article in the British Medical Journal called for a ‘black box’ warning to be placed on testosterone packaging following a study of 55,000 men by the American National Institutes of Health which found that testosterone doubled their risk of a heart attack.
+In February last year, an article in the British Medical Journal called for a ‘black box’ warning to be placed on testosterone packaging following a study of 55,000 men by the American National Institutes of Health, which found that testosterone doubled their risk of a heart attack.

 However, other hormone experts, such as Dr. Scott Hackett of Birmingham Heartlands Hospital, responded by pointing out serious flaws in the way the study had been done.

-Then, last summer, a study at the University of Texas of 25,000 older men who had been on testosterone for up to eight years found no increase in the risk of heart attack at all.
+Then, last summer, a study at the University of Texas of 25,000 older men who had been on testosterone for up to eight years found no increase in the risk of a heart attack at all.

 Even Global Regulators Disagree